Postclassical Assembly

 3/4 Strings: Balladeste & Jow

 An intimate evening of beautifully-woven instrumentals.
-Join duos Balladeste (violin + cello) and JOW (cello + trumpet) at the delightful Orchard Coffee and Co. in St George.
+Join duos Balladeste (violin + cello) and JOW (cello + trumpet) at our launch event in Bath and the delightful Orchard Coffee and Co. in St George.

 A new concert series